JMAConsulting/biz.jmaconsulting.grantprograms.multifund/README.md

-# biz.jmaconsulting.grantprograms.multifund
+# Grant Programs Multifund

-This extension allows a backend user to add multiple fund sources for a grant payment.
+This extension allows a backend user to add multiple fund sources for a grant.
+In other words, it lets you pay for a grant using monies from several different accounts, rather than having a single fund/account that pays for it all.

+biz.jmaconsulting.grantprograms.multifund is a 'sub-extension', since it extends the functionality of the Grant Programs extension.

 ## Requirements